DOWNTOWN 500 ZINE IS ECLIPSING A GREAT TALK WITH ONE OF SCANDINAVIA’S DARKEST ARTISTS?

 MORTEN: – I let the history inspire me, Yes.

-DT 500 MAG: – In your work, you use controversial characters like Breivik, hands, coffins, rats etc… Kind of rebellious for a banal mind… Morten, do you feel possessed in a way?
+DT 500 MAG: – In your work, you use controversial characters like Breivik, hands, coffins, rats, etc… A kind of rebellious for a banal mind… Morten, do you feel possessed in a way?

-MORTEN: – I have a work named “SELF-PORTRAITS”.
+MORTEN: – I have a work named “SELF-PORTRAITS.”
 It’s a series of myself in various stages.
-Every year on my birthday, I order a silicon cast specially made for me in a particular pose.
+Every year on my birthday, I ordered a silicon cast specially made for me in a particular pose.

 DT 500 MAG: –YES, we really love it.
 Homies-you’s have to see it in Vestfossen.
 Highly recommended!
 Morten, pls tell us more about that artistry….

-MORTEN: – The cast then becomes a part of an even larger installation in which I present myself in various contexts.
+MORTEN: – The cast then becomes a part of an even more massive installation in which I present myself in various contexts.
 I once posed as Jesus, and NRK was following me around on my exhibition in Paris at the time.
-I have also posed as a Scientist, which reflects more of my science background, a “Perfect Sculpture”, where I visualized the body-fixation in our society, a Financier – I made myself into a man crushed by the financial crisis of 2008.
-I named it ”NO WAY”.
+I have also represented as a Scientist, which reflects more of my science background, a “Perfect Sculpture,” where I visualized the body-fixation in our society, a Financier – I made myself into a man crushed by the financial crisis of 2008.
+I named it ”NO WAY.”
 I made my own Breivik after the tragedy of July 22nd, 2011.
 I was thinking for a while and decided to present him as a clown in his typical clothing style.
 Actually, the Breivik-figure has only the hair and beard a la Breivik, the rest is actually mine.
 In 2010 I even performed myself as a Transvestite.

-DT 500 MAG: – EVERYONE! -We were bewitchingly “tortured” by Morten’s “Breivik sculptures“, it was literary blowing our minds out, we were tested by his dark visionary, deeply diverse in the range of emotions.
+DT 500 MAG: – EVERYONE! -We were bewitchingly “tortured” by Morten’s “Breivik sculptures,“ it was literary blowing our minds out, we were tested by his dark visionary, profoundly diverse in the range of emotions.
 A lot of Impressions.
 Impressions by his gelid work will pull persistently for a long time in your unconsciousness before you will figure out a right place to land it down into sanity.
-You can suck it out over and over again, and again for richer inspirational moments of darkness by stretching the truth… A Master – Morten.
+You can suck it out over and over again, and again for more prosperous inspirational moments of darkness by stretching the truth… A Master – Morten.
 Take a trip to VESTFOSSEN, it is the right place to experience his artistry.
 Morten, any newcomers this year?